Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Comparison on Refusal Vectors

 \subsection{Jailbreak Results}

-We report ASR results for the two refusal vector computation methods on LLaVA-1.5-7B in Tab.~\ref{tab:refusal_vector}.
-We evaluate activation steering when applied to (i) an intermediate layer and (ii) the last layer.
-For the choice of intermediate layer, we follow \citet{arditi2024refusal} and select layer 14.
+To evaluate which formulation more effectively induces refusals, we compare the two refusal vector computation methods in terms of their impact on attack success rate (ASR).
+As shown in Tab.~\ref{tab:refusal_vector}, we conduct this comparison on LLaVA-1.5-7B by applying activation steering at both an intermediate layer and the last layer.
+For the intermediate layer, we follow \cite{arditi2024refusal} and use layer 14.